 Park Spanish Immersion Elementary School FREQUENTLY ASKED QUESTIONSWelcome to Park Spanish Immersion Elementary School!
 Park Spanish Immersion Elementary School (PSI) is one of four excellent public elementary schools in the St. Louis Park School District.
 Enrolling in PSI is an option you may consider for your Kindergarten student.
 Language immersion offers a unique and innovative educational opportunity.
 Below are some frequently asked questions (FAQ) about PSI and immersion education.I am a St. Louis Park resident, how do I enroll my child for kindergarten?

-If you are a St. Louis Park resident, live within the SLP school boundary, and have a child who will be 5 years old on or before September 1, 2019, you will receive a mailing (mid-January) with information about our school, and a RESIDENT application form for the 2019-2020 school year.
-The application is due to the district office by 4:00 p.m. on February 14, 2019.
-If more applications are received than there are spots available, the district holds a lottery.
-The lottery is conducted by the district prior to kindergarten registration, and families are notified of the results by mail.
+If you live within the St. Louis Park Public Schools' boundary, and have a child who will be five years old on or before September 1 of this year, you will receive a mailing in mid-January with information about our school, and a resident application form.
+Completed applications are due to the District Office by dates designated on the District website and in the City-School Calendar.
+If more applications are received than spots available, the district holds a lottery based on School Board Policy 545.
+The lottery is conducted by the District prior to kindergarten registration, and families are notified of the results by mail.
 Historically, there has been a lottery every year.